Build-a-binder/build-a-binder.github.io/workshop/10-zero-to-binder.md

 ## Launch your first repository

-You jsut created a repository that is compatible with Binder!
+You just created a repository that is compatible with Binder!
 Before we explain how this can be, head over to https://mybinder.org and see for yourself.

 The interface you see on mybinder.org let's you specify the repository you want